chmbrs/YouTubeMusicRESTfulAPI/README.md

 ```
 :bulb: The SQLlite database will be created as `/database.db` with some dummy data.

-2. Now you can `$ curl ` or visit the documentation in your browser to get the resources.
+2. To get the resources you can `$ curl ` [http://localhost:8090/](http://localhost:8090/) or visit the documentation in your browser.

 :warning: Remember that for using the YouTube API you should have the `/client_id.json` file and an authorized session with OAuth2.